findmypast-oss/jackal/docs/interpolation.md

 Unique identifiers can be interpolated into the body of any `before` and `after` hook requests and the main contract request.

-Variables can be interpolated into the url and headers of any `before` and `after` hook requests and the main contract request.
+Variables can be interpolated into the URL, headers and body of any `before` and `after` hook requests and the main contract request.
 Variables are extracted from the response received in reply to a hook request - they can _not_ be extracted from the response received in reply to the main contract request.

 ## Unique Identifiers